pierrepicaud/resume/README.md

 ## Experience
 **DevOps Tech Support, [Soramitsu](https://soramitsu.co.jp/), June 2022 to present**
+- Develop and maintain pipeline for Iphone and Android autotests
 - Troubleshoot and solve challenging operational issues in a complex environment.
 - Supporting server instances across several Clouds.
 - Work directly with developers, customers, and partners to provide unique solutions to customer's individual needs for their application deployment.